epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 6. Discussion and Limitations
    6.a What we can conclude robustly (and what we cannot)
-   6.b Confounding, alignment error, sparsity/zero inflation, and interpretation risks
+   6.b Confounding and interpretation risks
-   6.c Implications for target selection and drug development relevance
+   6.c Conclusions

 7. Appendix
    7.a Multiple-comparisons controls used (Bonferroni, BH-FDR)